pytorch/serve/docs/use_cases.md

 This should help you in moving your development environment model to production/serving environment.

 NOTES
-- Assuming .
-If you have not installed latest torchserve and torch-model-archiver then follow [installation](https://github.com/pytorch/serve#install-torchserve) instructions and complete installation
+- If you have not installed latest torchserve and torch-model-archiver then follow [installation](https://github.com/pytorch/serve#install-torchserve) instructions and complete installation
 - If planning to use docker (henceforth referred as `Docker`), make sure following prerequisites are in place -
     - Make sure you have latest docker engine install on your target node.
 If not then use [this](https://docs.docker.com/engine/install/) link to install it.
     - Follow instructions [install using docker](https://github.com/pytorch/serve/tree/master/docker#running-torchserve-in-a-production-docker-environment) to share `model-store` directory and start torchserve